 Our management Directors do not receive any compensation for serving as a Director or as a member or chair of a committee of the Board of Directors.
-Commencing on January 1, 2005, each non-management Director is entitled to: (1) an annual cash retainer of \$125,000; and (2) a meeting fee of \$1,250 for each day of in-person attendance of a Board Meeting, Committee Meeting and/or Executive Session (a meeting of the non-management Directors).
-The Chairman of the Board and the Chairman of each Committee are also entitled to a Chairman fee of \$1,000 for each Board Meeting or Committee Meeting attended in person.
+Commencing on January 5, 2005, each non-management Director is entitled to: (1) an annual cash retainer of \$125,000; and (2) a meeting fee of \$1,250 for each day of in-person attendance of a board meeting, committee meeting and/or executive session (a meeting of the non-management Directors).
+The Chairman of the Board and the Chairman of each committee are also entitled to a Chairman fee of \$1,000 for each board meeting or committee meeting attended in person.
 In addition, Messrs.
-Ballbach, Barlett, Joyce and Sanders each received a grant of 24,622 option shares of Common Stock on January 21, 2005 and the right to purchase on January 26, 2005, 3,598 shares of Common Stock at a discounted price of \$7.20 per share.
-Mr. O'Neill received a grant of 24,622 option shares of Common Stock on January 25, 2005 and the right to purchase on January 26, 2005, 3,598 shares of Common Stock on January 25, 2005 and the right to purchase on January 26, 2005, 3,598 shares of Common Stock on January 25, 2005 and the right to purchase on January 26, 2005, 3,598 shares of Common Stock on January 25, 2005 and the right to purchase on January 26, 2005, 3,598 shares of Common Stock on January 25, 2005 and the right to purchase on January 26, 2005, 3,598 shares of Common Stock on January 25, 2005 and the right to purchase on January 26, 2005, 3,598 shares of Common

-Stock at a discounted price of \$7.20 per share.
+Ballbach, Barlett, Joyce and Sanders each received a grant of 24,622 option shares of Common Stock on January 21, 2005 and the right to purchase 3,598 shares of Common Stock at a discounted price of \$7.20 per share on January 26, 2005.
+Mr. O'Neill received a grant of 24,622 option shares of Common Stock on January 25, 2005 and the right to purchase 3,598 shares of Common Stock at a discounted price of \$7.20 per share on January 26, 2005.
 Messrs.
 Chu, Jenkins, Mukherjee, Ostmeier and Quella waived all rights to any cash compensation and grants of options of Common Stock to which they were entitled as Directors of the Company, as described above, and authorized Blackstone Management Partners IV LLC to receive all such option grants and cash payments.
 None of Messrs.
 Chu, Jenkins, Mukherjee, Ostmeier and Quella have acquired any Company stock.